Provisional tax involves making estimated tax payments throughout the year based on the previous year’s revenue.

 Difference Between Tax Holdover and Tax Relief / Tax Reduction

-Holding over provisional tax is not the same as tax relief or tax reduction.
+It’s important to note that holding over provisional tax is not the same as getting a tax waiver or tax relief.

 Eligibility for Holding Over Provisional Tax in Hong Kong